Everything You Need to Know About Ireland Taxes for US Expats

 Every American who earns an income, whether living abroad or in the United States, needs to file a form 1040.
 As an expat in Ireland, you may also need to file forms such as:

 - Form 5471 (contains information regarding ties to certain foreign corporations)

 - Form 8938 (statement of specified foreign assets)

 - Form 2555 (foreign earned income exclusion)

 The specific forms you need will vary based on your individual income sources and financial situation.
 The forms you are most likely to need include form 1116 and form 2555.
 The former is used to obtain your foreign tax credit, and the latter enables you to claim your income exclusion.

 Navigating Tax Compliance for US Expats in Ireland

 Filing taxes as a US expat in Ireland can be complicated due to various credit and liability reduction programs and different tax bracket systems.
 Avoid overpaying by partnering with Greenback Expat Tax Services, the premier tax service for US expats.
-Our team will help you navigate the complex tax laws of both countries, limit your liability, and prevent overpayment.

 Contact us, and one of our customer champions will gladly help.
 If you need very specific advice on your specific tax situation, you can also click below to get a consultation with one of our expat tax experts.